 Overall, the active recovery period is a fun way to burn a moderate amount of calories without going wasted.
 It’s also a great escape to spend some quality family time.

 Passive recovery involves no activity and you allow your body to completely rest for a particular duration.

-Active recovery has been proven to be a better alternative to improve endurance and power of athlete, then why the heck someone needs a passive recovery?
+Active recovery has been proven a better alternative to enhance endurance and power of athlete, then why the heck someone needs a passive recovery?